-Rank Location SP M Amount Brief Rationale 0001 Santa Rosa 01 01 \$10,000.00 We are asking for a permanent increase to the student worker fund to pay the extra student workers during peak times in the STEM Success Center (covers all of STEM).
-0002 Santa Rosa 02 04 \$5,000.00 We desperately need to update textbooks and reference books in the Math Lab, moving soon to the STEM Success Center.
-Publishing companies are no longer providing enough desk copies for our instructors so we are unable to provide the Math Lab faculty with the necessary materials to do their jobs.
-0003 ALL 02 01 \$5,000.00 We overspend our graphics budget every year before the Covid-19 Pandemic and expect to continue to do so in spite of the efforts of the faculty to use electronic documents whenever possible.
-For 2016-17 we had \$11,200 and will overspend by approximately \$4,800.
-0004 ALL 02 07 \$8,608.00 With an AMATYC institutional membership, we have free access to Webinars offered through AMATYC for professional development, we receive one free registration for an AMATYC conference, and free advertising in its publications.
+Rank Location SP М Amount Brief Rationale 0001 Santa Rosa 01 01 \$10,000.00 We are asking for a permanent increase to the student worker fund to pay the extra student workers during peak times in the STEM Success Center (covers all of STEM).
+0002 Santa Rosa 02 04 \$5,000.00 We desperately need to update textbooks and reference books in the STEM Success Center, as most of the books in the SSC are not used by faculty anymore.
+Publishing companies are no longer providing enough desk copies for our instructors so we are unable to provide the STEM Success Center faculty with the necessary materials to do their jobs.
+0003 Santa Rosa 02 04 \$500.00 We need a black and white printer in the STEM Success center.
+Students are allowed to print their assignments and the color printer has turned out to be an expensive hassle, just replacing the ink alone was very expensive.
+It will be so much more economical to have a B&W printer there as the main printer and a color printer for as-needed specialty print jobs.
+0004 ALL 01 01 \$2,000.00 Math Type is an add-on program for Word that allows faculty to create high quality, complicated, and accessible math formulas, expressions, and symbols.
+Many Mathematics Department faculty used this add on to create the classroom documents and exams.
+This add on became non- compatible with Word as Microsoft switched to a simpler, but less versatile, add on.
+0005 ALL 02 01 \$5,000.00 We continue to overspend our graphics budget every year before the Covid-19 Pandemic and expect to continue to do so in spite of the efforts of the faculty to use electronic documents whenever possible.
+For 2016- 17 we had \$11,200 and will overspend by approximately \$4,800.
+0006 ALL 02 07 \$8,608.00 With an AMATYC institutional membership, we have free access to Webinars offered through AMATYC for professional development, we receive one free registration for an AMATYC conference, and free advertising in its publications.
 AMATYC Institutional Membership \$508.
 Travel: Our instructors are extremely dedicated to renewing their knowledge base and take on a great amount of expense in order to attend conferences.
 Many of our instructors are involved in organizing these conferences for faculty from other two-year colleges and yet our travel remains unfunded.
 Although \$300 per instructor would not cover all travel costs, it would alleviate some of the burden and demonstrate the college's commitment to professional development.